realmdigital/developer-docs/src/processes/index.md

 ## Local Development Environment

+### Debugging

+* A debugger must be used by all developers on all projects
+* A debugger means a tool that, at minimum, allows you to:
+  - set breakpoints in code
+  - pause at said breakpoints
+  - step over, step into, continue, etc at said breakpoints
+  - view/inspect the current scope and variable values

 ### Hardware (Full-time Realm Digital employees only)

 * Realmdigital will supply a laptop running Ubuntu Linux